 Plumbing DIY: How to install a sink on your own

-Before starting this project, there is a couple things you will need to do.
+Before starting this project, there are a couple things you will need to do.
 Read all of the manufacture’s guidelines, warnings, and instructions.
 Follow any local building codes that may apply.

 What you may need: